Reilly Opelka: 2021: Masters 1000 final, top 20 debut

-2022: Third and Fourth ATP titles, Hiatus
+2022: Third and Fourth ATP titles, hiatus

 At the 2022 Australian Open, Opelka reached the third round, where he lost to Denis Shapovalov.
 At the inaugural edition of the Dallas Open, Opelka won his third singles title after defeating Jenson Brooksby.
 In the semifinals, he defeated fellow American John Isner 7–6(9–7), 7–6(24–22).
 The 46-point tiebreak in the second set was the longest-ever at the ATP Tour level.
 At the 2022 Delray Beach Open, Opelka reached his second final in as many weeks, losing to Cameron Norrie.
-As a result he reached a new career-high ranking of world No. 18 on February 21, 2022 and world No. 17 a week later.
+As a result, he reached a new career-high ranking of world No. 18 on February 21, 2022, and world No. 17 a week later.

-At the 2022 BNP Paribas Open he reached the fourth round for the first time in his career at this Masters where he lost to fourth seed Rafael Nadal.
+At the Indian Wells Open he reached the fourth round for the first time in his career at this Masters where he lost to fourth seed Rafael Nadal.
 At the 2022 U.S. Men's Clay Court Championships, Opelka won his second title of the year and fourth of his career, defeating compatriot John Isner in what was the tallest ATP Tour final in the Open Era.

-At the 2022 Mutua Madrid Open, Opelka lost to Sebastian Korda, at the 2022 Italian Open to Stan Wawrinka, and at the 2022 French Open to Filip Krajinović with all losses being in the first round.
+At the Madrid Open Opelka lost to Sebastian Korda.
+The Italian Open saw a defeat to Stan Wawrinka, and at the 2022 French Open to Filip Krajinović, with all losses being in the first round.